-JN: I think we have moved from “markets are the solution” to “markets are part of the solution.”
+JN: I think we have moved from “carbon markets are the solution” to “carbon markets are part of the solution.”

 When that market didn’t materialise, we went to plan B, which we’re still figuring out.
 We hope that a market can emerge, and there are already some bilateral and subnational markets and deals.
 However, the Paris Agreement is still mostly a transparency and shaming mechanism, but that’s not going to be enough.
 We need to use all the tools we can get our hands on.

 One good thing is that the conversation around forests went to a higher political level thanks to the climate change debate.
 REDD was and is one of the beacons shining the way on climate policy.
 And markets were a big part of the innovation, as well as some of the perceived risks.

 JS: Let’s talk about some of the barriers to progress.
 There are a range of non-intrusive satellite technologies that circle the earth collecting data on land use.
 It’s not a contact-sport and that data doesn’t deliver rewards to the stewards or owners of forests.
 I wondered how you felt about this – is this a good thing, or are we going to find that we’ve got too much data with little leverage on the ground?